-The Selecao boss conceded that his side was stronger in their Group A opener against Croatia but believes that he could see signs of improvement in the 0-0 draw with Mexico
+The Selecao boss conceded that his side were stronger in their Group A opener against Croatia but believes that he could see signs of improvement in their 0-0 draw with Mexico

 The Seleccao were unable to find a way past their Group A opponents, with Mexico goalkeeper Guillermo Ochoa making a series of crucial saves to keep his team on level terms.

 |Keep up with all the latest news from Brazil and get involved in the debate on Twitter with our new World Cup Social Hub|

 "In my opinion, the team played better than against Croatia," the 65-year-old told reporters after the game.

 "We can still get better, but I felt we improved here.
 We evolved at least 10 per cent in comparison to that match.
 We have the possibility of making it to the next round with quality.

 "I'm satisfied.
 I was happy with what I saw.
 It's just that in Brazil, people insist on thinking that the rivals never play well.
 But Mexico was incredible today."

 Neymar, who scored twice in the opening game against Croatia, struggled to make an impact against la Verde, but was defended by his head coach who stressed the entire side must take responsibility for their performances.

 "Neymar doesn't win alone and doesn't lose alone," the former Chelsea trainer added.